 Planning a route:

 - Check the weather forecast.
 As a general rule, plan a route that goes out into the wind, and back with it, or goes out and back roughly perpendicular to the wind-direction.
 If the forecast is wet, plan a shorter route!

 - Try to avoid repeating a route used by that group in the previous few weeks.

 - Make sure you’ve included a suitable cafe-stop in the route-plan – if possible, around the half-way mark or slightly after.

 - If you know that first-time riders are expected, it may be better to plan a less ambitious route or make sure there are shorter options available.

 - Plan the route, using paper or online maps.
 The aim is to be able to navigate confidently round the route without having to check the map (or GPS device etc.) more than occasionally.
 If you are less familiar with the roads, choose a simpler route.

 At the bandstand:

 - Get there in good time.
-Look out for new riders, and make them welcome.
-Check that they are adequately equipped, and know what to expect from the ride.
+Find out who is planning to come with your group.
+If there are new riders, make them welcome and point them towards the most suitable group for them.
+If they are coming with your group, check that they are adequately equipped, and know what to expect from the ride.

 - Announce the destination (cafe) and an outline of the route.
 Find out if anyone needs to be back early or is planning to peel off mid-way.

 - Count the number of people in your group, either before you leave or within the first mile.
 (This is surprisingly easy to forget!)
 If there are more than 10, consider asking another experienced rider to act as “back-marker” (riding near the back of the group and alerting you if anyone is struggling with the pace).

 On the road: